Kyoto: Traveling Back in Time

 When we got to Naka-Meguro station—a place usually packed with people—we discovered that it was also deserted.
 Nobody was rushing to get to work on a Friday morning.

-It wasn’t until we reached the last station when we finally had our answer.
-Turns out it was a national holiday (Labor Thanksgiving day), and every one—all the humans in Tokyo—decided to converge in the same station to catch a Shinkansen (bullet train) out of the city.
+It wasn’t until we reached the last station that we finally had our answer.
+Turns out it was a national holiday (Labor Thanksgiving day), and everyone—all the humans in Tokyo—decided to converge in the same station to catch a Shinkansen (bullet train) out of the city.

 The good news was that we could still board our train despite not having reservations.
 The bad news: it was going to be packed.
 We spent half of our 2.5-hour trip to Kyoto standing in the aisle with other passengers.